 It is the responsibility of the student to report any change of name, address, phone number, citizenship or program to the University.
 Appropriate documentation must be submitted to the Office of the Registrar.
 Failure to do so may result in inaccurate student records and failure to receive important University announcements.
 Change of Major/Concentration: Currently enrolled degree-seeking (classified) students who wish to change their program of study are required to submit the Add or Change of Major/Concentration/Certificate Form to the Office of the Registrar.
-The form is available online at https://westoahu.hawaii.edu/apply-and-enroll/registration-forms/.
-Completed forms received after the first day of instruction for the term will follow the program requirements in effect for the next academic semester.
+The form is available online at https://westoahu. hawaii.edu/registrar/#registrar-forms/.
+For the change to be processed, the student's request must be submitted by the last day to add for the term.
+Completed forms received after the last day to add for the term will be processed for the following term.

-Non-Degree (unclassified) students may change their status to classified, only if they have (1) met the admission requirements; (2) applied for admission and accepted as a classified student prior to the late registration period; and (3) all required official transcripts have been received.
+Non-Degree (unclassified) students may change their status to classified, only if they have:

+- (1) met the admission requirements; - (2) applied for admission and accepted as a classified student prior to the late registration period; and - (3) all required official transcripts have been received.